The Backburner List: A Major Gift Fundraiser’s Top Secret Strategy

 It’s a matter of organizing your portfolio.

-How do you sift through many names to find the right people to build relationships with?
+How do you sift through many names to find the right people who want to get more involved?

-With over 100-150 donors to manage, how do you make sure to focus on the right prospects at the right time?
+With over 100-150 donors to manage, how can you organize yourself so that you are focusing on the right prospects at the right time?

-Are you operating with maximum productivity, spending your time at its highest and best use?
+How can you make sure you are spending your time at its highest and best use?

 And yet, you don’t want to overlook a prospect simply due to lack of time and/or the prospect isn’t responding or available.